preethamkumarnp/example/README.md

 # Ansible-shutdown-instances
-This Ansible project allows you to easily shut down AWS EC2 instances from your local machine.

-# Ansible Shutdown Instance

 ## Description
 This Ansible project allows you to easily shut down AWS EC2 instances from your local machine.
 With a simple command, you can manage your cloud resources efficiently and ensure that your instances are safely powered down.